Chrisfaherty/ci-p4-pv/README.md

 * [Postgres](https://www.postgresql.org) Used as the database for the deployed site.
 * [Summernote](https://summernote.org/) Used for the fields in the Admin panel.
 * [ChatGPT](https://openai.com/blog/chatgpt/) Used to generate the content for the blog posts.
-* [Cryptography](https://django-cryptography.readthedocs.io/en/latest/) Used to encrypt the users account passwords stored in the db.
+* [Cryptography](https://django-cryptography.readthedocs/readme.md.io/en/latest/) Used to encrypt the users account passwords stored in the db.
-* [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) Used to generate the forms.
+* [Crispy Forms](https://django-crispy-forms.readthedocs/readme.md.io/en/latest/) Used to generate the forms.
 * [Freepik](https://www.freepik.com/) Subscription used for the blog and error page images.
+* [Tinypng](https://tinypng.com/) To compress the blog images.

 ### Validation Tools